NATIONAL ENTOMOLOGY SCENT DETECTION CANINE ASSOCIATION

-No elected Board Member, Evaluator or Advisor to the Association shall receive any salary or compensation for services rendered to the Association.
-However, out of pocket expenses incurred reasonably and necessarily may be reimbursed while conducting the affairs of the Association with the approval of the Board.
+No elected Board Member, Evaluator or Advisor to the Association shall receive any salary for services rendered to the Association.
+However, out of pocket expenses incurred necessarily by these positions may be reimbursed while conducting the affairs of the Association with the approval of the Board.
 Any vendor or service paid for as part of normal operating costs for the Association shall not be paid until approved by the Board.

 It shall be the duty of the President to call and preside at all regular and special meetings.
 He/she shall see that the Bylaws and all Rules and Regulations are respected and obeyed.
 He/she shall cast the deciding vote in case of a tie.
 He/she shall appoint committees and may designate their Chairperson.
 He/she shall perform such other duties as are usual and incidental to the office of President.
 He/she is a member ex-officio of all committees except the Election Committee.